Mike Tomlin: End of Roethlisberger era: 2017–2021

-On November 6, 2020, Tomlin was fined by the NFL for not properly wearing a face mask, as required for coaches during the COVID-19 pandemic, during a Week 8 game in the 2020 NFL season.
-After Week 9 of the 2020 season, Tomlin recorded his 14th consecutive non-losing season since becoming a head coach, tying him with Marty Schottenheimer for the longest streak of all time.
-The Steelers finished the 2020 season with a 12–4 record but lost in the Wild Card Round of the playoffs to the Cleveland Browns.
+On November 6, 2020, Tomlin was fined by the NFL for not properly wearing a face mask, as required for coaches during the COVID-19 pandemic, during a Week 8 matchup in the 2020 NFL season.
+After Week 9, Tomlin recorded his 14th consecutive non-losing season since becoming a head coach, tying him with Marty Schottenheimer for the longest streak of all time.
+The Steelers finished the 2020 season with a 12–4 record but lost in the Wild Card Round of the playoffs to the Cleveland Browns by a score of 48–37.
 With the conclusion of the 2020 season, Tomlin was tied with Pete Carroll for 21st place on the NFL's all-time regular-season wins list with 145.

 On April 20, 2021, Tomlin signed a three-year contract extension to remain the Steelers' head coach through 2024.
-Tomlin led the Steelers to a 9–7–1 mark in the 2021 season.
-The Steelers made the playoffs but saw their season end in the Wild Card Round to the Kansas City Chiefs in a 42–21 road loss.
+Tomlin led the Steelers to a 9–7–1 record in the 2021 season.
+They made the playoffs but saw their season end during the Wild Card Round to the Kansas City Chiefs in a 42–21 road loss.

 The 2021 season was particularly notable for Tomlin as it was the 18th and final season in which Ben Roethlisberger was under center for the Steelers.
 Since Tomlin's hiring in 2007, the Steelers posted a record of 137–70–1 in games in which Roethlisberger was the starter.
 Up until Roethlisberger's retirement in February 2022, Tomlin had only coached 95 games without him, achieving a record of 46–48–1.